ascendc_assert

 Restrictions

-• This API does not support the operator graph input scenario.
+• This API does not support the scenario of operator integration into a graph.

 • This API does not support the simulator mode.